Why Do I Always End Up in Toxic Relationships?

 In this blog post we are using the labels “toxic relationships” and “toxic partner”.
 A toxic relationship pattern refers to recurring behaviours, dynamics, or interactions within a relationship that are harmful, unhealthy, or damaging to one or both partners involved.
 These patterns can manifest in various forms and can significantly impact the emotional, psychological, and sometimes physical well-being of those involved.

 We use the term “toxic people/toxic partner” to describe individuals who consistently exhibit behaviours that are harmful, manipulative, or detrimental to the well-being of others.
-While it's essential to recognize that people are complex and multifaceted, the term "toxic people" typically refers to those who engage in patterns of behaviour that negatively impact those around them.
+While it's essential to recognise that people are complex and multifaceted, the term "toxic people" typically refers to those who engage in patterns of behaviour that negatively impact those around them.

-Using these labels can have both positive and negative side-effects.
-On one hand, these labels can provide individuals with a concise way to identify and communicate patterns of behaviour that are harmful or unhealthy within a relationship.
 They can help people recognize when they are experiencing abuse, manipulation, or other forms of toxicity, which can be the first step towards seeking help or making positive changes.
 However, using the labels “toxic relationships” and “toxic partners” could come with potential drawbacks such as oversimplification and stigmatization.

 The attraction to toxic relationships